 Interested in becoming an AHEC Scholar?

 Please click here for the AHEC Scholars Program Brochure.
-Click here for the Letter of Recommendation Form (east Tennessee and west Tennessee).To apply, complete the Application linked here and submit as indicated.
+For the Letter of Recommendation Form ( click here for East Tennessee or here for West Tennessee).To apply, complete the Application linked here and submit as indicated.

 AHEC Program Resources: